pingidentity/pingidentity-solution-stacks/Solution-WorkForce/ActiveDirectory/README.md

 I use Apache Directory Studio to connect via LDAPS, store the certificate for this Session, and Export it from there (Preferences --> Connections --> Certificate Validation --> Temporary Trusted).

-The certificate should be the *untitled* one
+The certificate should show the CN as the Domain Controller **windows** name

 Export this as a `.DER` format and you can import into PingFed.